 The directors have considered the risk and impact of the pandemic on the staff and customers of the company.
-The directors continue to follow government and local authorities guidelines and increase training of staff to mitigate the risk to both staff and residents of the care homes
+They continue to follow government and local authority guidelines and increase training of staff to mitigate the risk to both staff and residents of the care home.